Kudodxd/Kudodxd/README.md

 --->

 ✨**UPDATE:**
-- 🌱 I'm 3-year now and having a strong passion about Machine Learning and Networking.
+- Having a strong passion about Machine Learning and Networking.
 - Wandering about MLOps or DevOps.
 - Struggling with Speech Foundation Model, especially the one integrating with LLMs.
 <!---